Hari Prasad Rimal

-Rimal recorded "Mann Tukra Bhayera Aakhaako Baato Bahanechha" written by Shankar Lamichhane on Radio Nepal in 1950/51 and became first person ever singer of Radio Nepal.
+Rimal recorded "Mann Tukra Bhayera Aakhaako Baato Bahanechha" written by Shankar Lamichhane on Radio Nepal in 1950/51 and became the first singer of Radio Nepal.
 Rimal has appeared in many Nepalese movies including Aama, Man Ko Bandh, K Ghar Ke Dera and among others.

 Personal life

-Rimal was born on September 20, 1925 in Lagantole, Lalitpur, Nepal.
+Rimal was born on September 20, 1925, in Lagantole, Lalitpur, Nepal.
 He was the third child to Ghana Shyam Rimal and Mohan Kumari Rimal.
 His father was known for his singing abilities and his brothers were poets.
-Rimal died on August 31, 2018 in Baneshwor, Kathmandu at age 93.
+Rimal died on August 31, 2018, in Baneshwor, Kathmandu at age 93.
 Before his death he was suffering from lungs infection.